mshirlaw/my-playlist-finder/PRIVACY.md

 This privacy policy has been compiled to better serve those who are concerned with how their 'Personally Identifiable Information' (PII) is being used online.
 Please read our privacy policy carefully to get a clear understanding of how we collect, use, protect or otherwise handle your Personally Identifiable Information in accordance with our website.

-## What personal information do we collect from the people that visit our blog, website or app?
+## What personal information do we collect from the people that use our bot?

 When interacting with out bot we may obtain your first name from your facebook account.